-This beeper box, available from The Braille Bookstore emits a series of beeps and can be used to create your own beeper balls (or attach to any other object)!
+This beeper box, emits a series of beeps and can be used to create your own beeper balls (or attach to any other object)!
 You can go hide the beeper somewhere, and have the student locate it - much like a game of Hide and Seek.
 And when kids get older and you're teaching them mobility skills, this beeper is very useful for audibly marking landmarks, street corners, etc.

 Screen Reading Software

 With this hardware and software, students who are blind are able to access print material on a computer screen.
 Students can use the internet, word processing programs, calculators and access other printed material without having to see the screen.
 The best option for students who are blind who will be required to take computer tests or complete other projects on the computer, is for the school to purchase a screen reading software program.
 Screen reading software, like JAWS, reads the information on the computer screen.

 Speech recognition software turns your talk into text and can make virtually any computer task easier and faster.
 It lets you interact with your PC and control your digital world with your voice.
 Create documents, spreadsheets, presentations, send email, and search the Web just by talking.

 Talking or Large Print Calculators

 Talking or large print calculators are essential for students with visual impairments, particularly those in academic classes.
 Talking hand-held calculators are available from several manufacturers.
 They perform the function of speaking each entry and result and are capable of performing all the computations of a non-adapted electronic calculator.
 Earphones are available for many models.You will find a large selection in the Visual Impairment Store on this site.

 Talking watches are important for students who are blind or visually impaired who are learning time management skills.